About the Program

 The program is managed by 8 80 Cities, a non-profit organization based in Toronto that exists to create safe and happy cities that prioritize people’s well-being.
 The program is funded by Balsam Foundation.

-This year the program will be delivered only in English.
-However, we are working on making it bilingual in the future.
+No, unfortunately the program will be delivered only in English.

 Intellectual property developed through Ontario Community Changemakers needs to be released under an open-source license.